patricksyoussef/patrickyoussef.com/README.md

 3. Programmatic
    - Gatsby is built on ReactJS which is by nature exactly what I wanted for this!

+## Next Steps

+I am actively working on the site but here are some of the major points I am working to tackle.

+- Write more posts
+  - I have a backlog of ideas and partially written posts that I need to get ready to be shared
+  - Topics on the table write now include but are not limited to:
+    - Neural Nets from Scratch
+    - Numerical Integrators
+    - Dimensionality Reduction
+- Create project summaries with some more visualizations
+  - These would be summaries that would point to GitHub repos

 ## Questions

 Feel free to reach out if you have any questions!
 I hope you liked the site!